HereMobilityDevelopers/Here-Mobility-SDK-Android-SampleApp/README.md

 ### Getting Access Credentials

 To use the HERE Mobility SDK, you'll need App ID key and App secret key values.
-To request these credentials, contact us at [mobility_developers@here.com]().
+To get new app keys, sign up first to [Here Mobility Developer Zone](https://developer.mobility.here.com) and then register your app using the app bundle id/package name.

 ### Cloning the Sample App Git Repository